Carrying a Wheelchair Passenger in a Car – Scooter Hoists and More

 - Fold up the ramp.

 - Close tailgate.

 - Drive off and begin your journey.

-There are different makes and models of wheelchair accessible to choose from in various sizes, but many are based on MPV type vehicles such as Citroen Berlingo Peugeot Partners, or VW Caddy Maxi and are available in both manual and automatic transmission.
+There are different makes and models of wheelchair accessible vehicles to choose from in various sizes, but many are based on MPV-type vehicles such as Citroen Berlingo Peugeot Partners, or VW Caddy Maxi and are available in both manual and automatic transmissions.
 So, the good news is you are not limited to a one style fits all when it comes to deciding on a wheelchair accessible vehicle.